 CCD Enterprise stocks nosedive after death of founder

-Bengaluru, July 31: Coffee Day Enterprises' stock has hit its 20 percent lower circuit for the second day in a row on news of founder VG Siddhartha's death.
-At 09.16 am Coffee Day Enterprises was quoting at Rs 123.25, down Rs 30.80, or 19.99 percent.
+Bengaluru, July 31: Coffee Day Enterprises' stock has hit its 20 per cent lower circuit for the second day in a row on news of founder V G Siddhartha's death.
+At 09.16 am Coffee Day Enterprises was quoting at Rs 123.25, down Rs 30.80, or 19.99 per cent.
 It has touched a 52-week low of Rs 123.25.

-VG Siddhartha, who's the founder of India's largest coffee chain Cafe Coffee Day (CCD) and who also happens to be the son-in-law of senior BJP leader SM Krishna, was found dead from Ullal beach near Mangaluru.
+V G Siddhartha, who's the founder of India's largest coffee chain Cafe Coffee Day (CCD) and who also happens to be the son-in-law of senior BJP leader S M Krishna, was found dead from Ullal beach near Mangaluru.

 In last letter to Coffee Day family, Siddhartha speaks about harassment by IT dept: Full text here